 4. Other Kid’s Savings Account Costs

-When you’re navigating your many financial options for your children, don’t just focus on the fees associated with opening and managing your kid’s savings and investments.
+When navigating your many financial options for your children, don’t just focus on the fees associated with opening and managing your kid’s savings and investments.

 What to Look For Regarding Kid’s Savings Account Costs